-STEM Equity Achievement (SEA) Change supports sustainable systemic and structural institutional transformation, especially in colleges and universities, enabling success in high quality higher education and research missions by ensuring that the full range of individual student and faculty talent can be recruited, retained, and advanced in science, technology, engineering, medicine and mathematics (STEM).
-Such inclusion (full and equitable participation by all talent) and the diversity it creates are critical for excellence in STEM education and research.
-Inclusion, and its valuable impacts, are measured by experience of students and faculty, as well as by numbers.
+STEM Equity Achievement (SEA) Change supports institutional transformation, with an initial focus on colleges and universities, enabling success in high quality education and research missions by ensuring that the full range of individual talent can be recruited, retained, and advanced in science, technology, engineering, mathematics, and medicine (STEM).

-By joining SEA Change, you commit to ensuring equity and full participation of each individual across sex, race, ethnicity, disability status, socioeconomic status, gender identity, sexual orientation, age, familial history of higher education, or any other factor that research has indicated as being associated with bias and inequitable treatment.
-Bias, marginalization and exclusion have prevented the full engagement of a broad diversity of individuals that is needed to maximize creativity and quality, as well as to fully engage the promise of available talent, in STEM education and careers.
+By joining SEA Change, an institution commits to equity and full participation of each individual across gender (including gender, gender identity, and gender expression), race, ethnicity, disability status, socioeconomic status, sexual orientation, age, familial history of higher education, and any other factor that is unrelated to ability and has been the target of bias and unequal treatment.
+Bias, marginalization, and exclusion have prevented the full engagement of a broad range of individuals that is needed to maximize creativity and quality, as well as the full engagement of the promise of available talent, in STEM education and careers.

-- We believe that colleges and universities cannot reach their full potential to contribute to all students and society unless they can include, engage, and benefit from the talents of a broad diversity of students, faculty, and others in their communities.
+We believe colleges and universities cannot reach their full potential to contribute to all students and the larger society unless they can include, engage, and benefit from the talents of broadly diverse groups of students, faculty, and others in their communities.

-- We believe that the role of higher education systems is to serve all; we aspire to provide a culture of learning and respect, overcoming stereotypes and addressing biases.
+We believe the role of higher education systems is to serve all who are interested, committed, and have promise; we aspire to provide an inclusive culture of learning and respect, overcoming stereotypes and addressing biases.

-- We recognize the long-term commitment and important contributions of educational institutions whose historical missions are to serve specific populations of students excluded from academic opportunities available to others.
+We recognize the long-term commitment and important contributions of institutions whose historical missions are to serve specific populations of students historically excluded from academic opportunities available to others.

-- We commit to identifying and addressing both explicit and implicit biases that lead to inequity across our institution, and we understand that such bias is a barrier to enhancing excellence.
+We commit to identifying and aspire to addressing both explicit and implicit biases that lead to exclusionary conduct and perpetuate structures and systems of inequity across our institution, and we understand that such conduct is a barrier to enhancing excellence.

-- We commit to using these structures and systems to support better design, evaluation, and continuous improvement of transactional strategies (individual programs and projects), as well as related resource allocation, aimed at enhancing diversity and inclusion to make them more effective and sustainable.
+We commit to using organizational structures and systems, including related resource allocation, to support better design, evaluation, and continuous improvement of those structures and systems—as well as of transactional strategies (individual programs and projects) aimed at enhancing diversity and inclusion—to make the structures, systems, and strategies more effective and sustainable.